emoose/xvdtool/xvd_info.md

 The data blocks inside XVD files are also secured with customized AES-128-CTR encryption (the encrypted data is then used for the hashes), with XVC packages the Xbox One either retrieves the encryption key over Xbox Live or retrieves it from the game disc, however it seems that the keys from these methods don't work as CIK keys.
 It's assumed that these keys are obfuscated/encrypted in some way (possibly with the retail ODK in the same way that the encrypted CIK in non-XVC files is encrypted?)

 Non-XVC files use an ODK (origin decryption key?) which appears to be static for all XVDs (but differs between retail/devkits ?), this key is used to decrypt the encrypted CIK in the XVD header, the decrypted CIK is then used to decrypt the XVD data.

+### Platform Security Processor
+The PSP is a self-contained core located on the Xbox CPU die.
+From official AMD documentation its described as an ARM core, however instead of running TrustZone per AMD's spec it appears to be running MS customized code.

+It seems that the PSP handles crypto for certain things, and also may use keyslots in a way similar to the Xbox 360's keyvault, except instead of the actual console OS having access to these keys only code running on the PSP can use them.

+The Xbox One HostOS contacts the PSP through the psp.sys driver.
+For decrypting XVDs it appears to send the header of the XVD to the PSP, which then (assumably) decrypts the CIK field in the header and sends it back, with the OS performing the rest of the decryption.

+psp.sys also has commands which seem to read memory from the PSP instead of sending commands to it, the contents of this memory are unknown, but it's possible (albeit unlikely) that the ODK may be in this area of memory.